Beef Tenderloin with Potatoes

 As an alternative to turkey or ham for the holidays one year, I decided to try this recipe.
 My family liked it so much, it's become a standard at our house.
 The meat is very tender and flavorful, and the potatoes get nicely browned.
 The marinade cooks into a terrific sauce. -Mrs. Clifford Davis, Fort Smith, Arkansas

 Total TimePrep: 40 min. + marinating Bake: 1 hour + standing

 - 3 envelopes (.7 ounce each) Italian salad dressing mix

 - 1 beef tenderloin roast (3 to 4 pounds)

 - 10 medium potatoes, peeled and quartered

 - 1/4 teaspoon pepper

 - In a small bowl, combine the first five ingredients.
-Pour half of the marinade into a large resealable plastic bag.
-Pierce tenderloin in several places; add to the bag and turn to coat.
-Seal and refrigerate for 8 hours or overnight.
+Pour half of the marinade into a shallow dish.
+Pierce tenderloin in several places; add to dish and turn to coat.
+Cover and refrigerate for 8 hours or overnight.
 Cover and refrigerate remaining marinade for basting.